e19931107/Power_BI-Taiwan_Energy_Analysis/README.md

 ![image](https://github.com/e19931107/Power_BI_-Taiwan_Energy_Analysis/assets/50692450/96449968-e8be-42cd-b5e2-8946fdeb840d)

 ## Motivation
-1. Energy shortage is the issue that every country need to face, I would like to use this chance to analysis the weight of energy from different source; for example, solar panel, water pump...etc.
+1. Addressing the global challenge of energy shortages requires a comprehensive analysis of various energy sources such as solar panels and water pumps.
+By examining the weight and efficiency of each source, countries can make informed decisions to enhance their energy sustainability.
-2. Taiwan rely on the crude oil and gas import from other countries to generate power, so we should care about the energy comsuption.
+2. Taiwan heavily depends on importing crude oil and gas to meet its power needs, emphasizing the urgency of managing energy consumption.
+Evaluating and diversifying energy sources becomes crucial for the country's energy security and independence.
-3. During the past year, due to overloading of power generator in summer, outbreak sometimes happened.
-Thus, we should think about how can we transfer our energy comsumption to renewable source.
+3. Recent incidents of power outages during overloaded generators in the summer highlight the need for a shift towards renewable energy.
+Exploring strategies to transition from conventional to sustainable sources will not only mitigate power-related crises but also contribute to a more resilient and eco-friendly energy infrastructure.

 ## Raw DATA ETL
 ![image](https://github.com/e19931107/Power_BI-Taiwan_Energy_Analysis/assets/50692450/7f75585b-bb56-44c5-b92e-f6f00a12b6e9)